Kothao Keu Nei

-Kothao Keu Nei gained intense popularity, mainly due to the lovable rogue Baker Bhai, who grew into one of the beloved fictional characters in Bangladesh.
-It is considered one of the best tv-series Humayun Ahmed ever created and a house staple of every Bangladeshi in the 90's cable-tv era.
-The series had a huge impact on the fans that they started protesting on the streets after the death of the main character (Baker Bhai) was unjustified.
+Kothao Keu Nei gained intense popularity, mainly due to the lovable rogue Baker Bhai, who grew into one of the most beloved fictional characters in Bangladesh's television history.
+The series is often regarded as one of the best Bangladeshi television dramas and a house staple of every Bangladeshi in the 90s cable-tv era.
+It is also considered one of the finest works of Humayun Ahmed till date.